StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/close-a-task.md

 This topic provides step-by-step instructions for closing a [task](about-tasks.md) in TheHive.

 Use this procedure to mark the task as *Completed*.
 For mandatory tasks, [create at least one task log](create-a-task-log.md) before closing.
-You can continue recording logs even after the task is closed.
+You can continue recording logs even after closing the task.

 {!includes/access-manage-tasks.md!}